NiushaH/open-mic-line-up/wireframe-mvp-user-stories.md

 # Stretch Goals
 CSS - make it look really nice
 TDD
-Create a EventAdmin user and EventNight models
+Create a table of PerformanceTypes (singing, comedy, poetry, music, storytelling) for user to register performance(s) Create a EventAdmin user and EventNight models
-Include an option for the User to perform more than one performance Create a set (line up agenda) for the open mic night viewable by event
+Allow EventAdmins to create a set list / event line up for the open mic night viewable by Performers